Choosing to Heal When Hope Fades

 Standing at the Gate, Waiting

 I was standing at the gate, waiting for him to catch up.
 I saw his potential.
 I knew he could be the man who would fight for me and us if he chose to do the hard work of healing.
 But he saw a future of living in apology and was reminded of his mistakes.
-He couldn’t get past seeing the broken woman I had been—the one who his actions had deeply wounded.
-He didn’t see the woman that God created.
+He couldn’t look past the damage to see the healing.
+The brokenness had become the lens through which he viewed me, not the woman God was restoring.

 I hoped he would.
 I prayed he would.
-But in the end, he couldn’t.
+But in the end, he wouldn’t.

 Choosing to Walk Alone